gmegh/Quantum_PEF2/README_Instructions.md

 In this case, the first block allows to modify the values of the quantic numbers to decide which probability density function is going to be obtained.
 **Please, DO NOT MODIFY other blocks than this first setting block.**

 3) The rest of the codes correspond to the different numerical methods used along all the applications developed.
-All of them are accurately comented to ensure a good understanding of the codes for an external user in case it was to modify or change any section of it,
+All of them have been accurately comented to ensure a good understanding of the codes for an external user in case it was to modify or change any section of it,